Our Story

 Giving clients the connections and support they need through their schools, doctors and other community programs.

-Clinical Intern Program
+Clinical Pathways Program

 Supervised by our senior staff, this program expands our capacity and provides meaningful placements for students in counselling or social work programs — while offering clients high-quality care.